Least-Cost Transportation Planning

 The Case For Economic Neutrality in Transport Planning

-Imagine that a teacher favored boys over girls, or tall students over short students.
+Imagine that a teacher favored boys over girls and tall students over short students.
 This is not only unfair, it is also inefficient, because some smart short girls may be discouraged from preparing for higher education, leaving less qualified but taller boys to fill those slots.
-As a result, the pool of physicians, lawyers and engineers would be less than optimal.
+As a result, the pool of physicians, lawyers and engineers would be smaller than optimal.

 Similarly, it is both unfair and inefficient for decision-makers to arbitrarily favor one mode over others, for example, automobile transport over walking and cycling or public transit, because this would favor some people (those who drive a lot) over others (those who drive little or prefer alternative modes), and because it can result in resources being allocated in ways that are not optimal.
 Perhaps, out of their personal prejudice, local officials are willing to devote $1,000 worth of public resources (money, municipal employee time, or land devoted to roads and parking facilities) to accommodate an automobile commute trip, but only $100 to accommodate commuting other modes.
 The result would be a bias in the quality of services available to non-drivers, and to the degree that travelers respond to such favoritism, economically-excessive amounts of automobile travel, and less walking, cycling and public transit travel than is optimal.